KeithDykes/PreScreen/README.md

  * Your choice of Database-first or Code-first

-Employing the LocalDB instance where your database resides, this model should expose the Database1 user account table and provide all of the projects database management needs through Linq-To-Entities.
+Employing the LocalDB instance where your database resides, this model should expose the Database1 user account table and provide all of the project's database management needs using Linq-To-Entities.

 Overall implementation should minimally ensure the following policies
 ---------------------------------------------------------------------